Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 This type of DLP solution enables employees to work unimpeded until something goes wrong, and makes preventing data loss effortless for security teams.

 Tessian uses contextual machine learning to address the problem of accidental or deliberate data loss by applying human understanding to email behavior.

-Our contextual machine learning models analyze historical email data to understand how people work and communicate.
-They have been trained on more than two billion emails – rich in information on the kind of data people send and receive every day.
+Our contextual machine learning models have been trained on more than two billion emails – rich in information on the kind of data people send and receive every day.
 And they continue to adapt and learn as human relationships evolve over time.

 This enables Tessian Guardian to look at email communications and determine in real-time if particular emails look like they’re about to be sent to the wrong person or if an employee has attached the wrong file.
 Tessian Enforcer, meanwhile, can identify when sensitive data is about to be sent to an unsafe place outside an organization’s email network.
 And, finally, Tessiden Defender prevents inbound threats, like spear phishing, business email compromise, and CEO fraud.